hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed the Integrations page when active plugin was deleted.
 * Fixed error when hCaptcha is disabled for standard login but enabled for LearnPress login.
 * Fixed error when hCaptcha is disabled for standard login but enabled for Tutor login.
+* Fixed layout for Forms and Events pages on small screens.

 = 4.9.0 =
 * Added LearnPress integration.